Sebastian-Belkner/padi/lensrec_HirataSeljak_2003/meeting_notes.rst

 -----------

 1. The lensing has the grad and the curl part.
 How does C_lAA looks like?
 WHy the curl part becomes more important as low noise?
+     * Red curve in the left plot of Figure 2 of https://arxiv.org/abs/1605.05662
 2. Try to get more intuitive idea why Eq2 from \phi_l.
 3. What is exactly get_response and get_N0s?
 What is the relation between these two?